carfreesc/carfreesc.github.io/notes/gettinghere.md

 ### EWR

 Several of the Flixbus routes listed above (with origin "New York") stop at Newark Airport.
 Consult flixbus.com for schedules.
-Certain runs of the Keystone Service also stop here, as do many NEC trains; you can transfer to such a train in Philadelphia.
+Certain runs of the Keystone Service also stop here, as do many NEC trains; you can transfer to/from such a train in Philadelphia.

 ### PHL

-While there is no service directly from the airport, it's easy to get to from the airport to the train station on a direct SEPTA train.
+While there is no service directly from the airport, it's easy to get to from the airport to the train station by SEPTA.

 ### PIT